 - 1.7.1.
 The Seattle Municipal Code (SMC); - 1.7.2.
 The City of Seattle Standard Specifications for Road, Bridge, and Municipal Construction; - 1.7.3.
-The City of Seattle Standard Plans for Municipal Construction; - 1.7.4.
-SDOT, SCL, SDCI and SPU Director's Rules, including the City of Seattle Streets Illustrated, 2017 and any revisions to the Manual; - 1.7.5.
+The City of Seattle Standard Plans for Municipal Construction; - SDOT, SCL, Seattle Department of Construction and Inspection (SDCI) and SPU Director's Rules, including the City of Seattle Streets Illustrated, 2017; - 1.7.5.
 SCL Material Standards; - 1.7.6.
 SCL Construction Guidelines; and - 1.7.7.
-SPU Standards and Guidelines - 1.8.
+SPU Design Standards and Guidelines - 1.8.
 CITY Street Right-of-Way means public street right-of-way under the jurisdiction of SDOT pursuant to Title 15 of the SMC. - 1.9.
-Demolition Criteria means the criteria described in Section 6. - 1.10.
-Designated Representatives means the individuals identified in Section 13. - 1.11.
-Design Submittal means plans, specifications, and design documentation representing design of a given project element in a Design-Build Contract. - 1.12.
+Designated Representatives means the individuals identified in Section 13. - 1.10.
+Design Submittal means plans, specifications, and design documentation representing design of a given project element in a Design-Build Contract. - 1.11.
 Design-Build Contract means the contract that the STATE will award for the PROJECT after the STATE develops a conceptual design and requests proposals from pre-qualified contractors.
-The Design-Build Contract is awarded to the contractor (Design-Builder) with the best value responsive proposal.
-The Design-Builder is responsible for the design and construction of the PROJECT. - 1.13.
+The Design-Build Contract is awarded to the contractor (Design-Builder) with the best-value responsive proposal.
+The Design-Builder is responsible for the design and construction of the PROJECT. - 1.12.
 Design-Builder means the entity with whom the STATE enters into a Design-Build Contract and who is responsible for the design and construction of the PROJECT.
-For purposes of this AGREEMENT, the STATE shall be responsible for any and all obligations of the Design-Builder. - 1.14.
+For purposes of this AGREEMENT, the STATE shall be responsible for any and all obligations of the Design-Builder. - 1.13.
 Final Design Submittal means plans, specifications, and design documentation representing complete design of a given project element in the Design-Build Contract.
-The Final Design Submittal addresses and incorporates review comments from the Preliminary Design Submittal. - 1.15.
-Hazardous Substances means any substance, or substance containing any component, now or hereafter designated as a hazardous, dangerous, toxic or harmful substance, material or waste, subject to regulation under any federal, state or local law, regulation or ordinance relating to environmental protection, contamination or cleanup including, but not limited to, those substances, materials and wastes listed in the United States Department of Transportation Hazardous Materials Table (49 C.F.R. § 172.101) or by the United States Environmental Protection Agency as hazardous substances (40 C.F.R. pt.
+The Final Design Submittal addresses and incorporates review comments from the Preliminary Design Submittal. - 1.14.
+Hazardous Substances means any substance, or substance containing any component, now or hereafter designated as a hazardous, dangerous, toxic or harmful substance, material or waste, subject to regulation under any federal, state or local law, regulation or ordinance relating to environmental protection, contamination or cleanup including but not limited to those substances, materials and wastes listed in the United States Department of Transportation Hazardous Materials Table (49 C.F.R. § 172.101) or by the United States Environmental Protection Agency as hazardous substances (40 C.F.R. pt.
 302 and amendments thereto) or in the Washington Hazardous Waste Management Act (Ch.
 70.105 RCW) or the Washington Model Toxics Control Act (Chs.
 70.1 05D RCW) (MTCA), petroleum products and their derivatives, and such other substances, materials and wastes as become regulated or subject to cleanup authority under any Environmental Law.